xfiveco/fe-wp-test-simple/README.md

 ![Xfive Gallery Test Overlay](xfive-front-end-test-overlay.jpg)

 ## Requirements
 1. Create project using new version of our custom development tool [Chisel](https://github.com/xfiveco/generator-chisel/issues/465).
 Check out the [documentation](https://rewrite-with-webpack-docs-redesign--getchisel.netlify.app/docs) for the new version.
+(If you have troubles setting up Chisel, let us know before spending too much time on it.
+We can agree on a different approach to the test.)
 1. Convert design and make it responsive so it looks and works nice.
 The 1920px resolution of the design is a reference resolution we compare your conversion to.
 1. Create a hover effect for the image thumbnails.
 1. Create a simple custom overlay for photos *using JavaScript*.
 You can use an external vanilla JavaScript library for it.
 Don't use jQuery and jQuery plugins.